William Brown (Northern Ireland politician)

-William Brown (born 1930) is a Northern Irish former politician with the Ulster Unionist Party.
+William Brown (1930 – 31 January 2025) was a Northern Irish politician who was a member of the Ulster Unionist Party.

-Life
+Life and career

 A farmer by profession Brown was active in both the Ulster Unionists and the Orange Order, and served as a member of Down District Council from 1977 to 1993.
 Elected to the Northern Ireland Assembly in 1982 for South Down he served as deputy chair of that body's Agriculture Committee.
+Brown died on 31 January 2025, at the age of 94.